Academic Policies & Procedures

 - Observation and participation in embalming labs.

 - Completion of 12 embalming case reports (3 per term).
+Two of the reports must be on an autopsy case.

 - Completion of the specified number of hours of practical work experience.